willloe/MSML640_Group10/packages/classifier/graph_classifier/README.md

 - Modify `image_path` variable to test different images
 - Ensure `trained_model.pt` exists in the folder

-## B. Train your own custom YOLO model
+## C. Train your own custom YOLO model

 #### This option can be time-consuming depending on hardware.